A Hofmann-Mislove theorem for approach spaces: Abstract

 \section{Abstract}

-The Hofmann-Mislove theorem says that compact saturated sets of a sober topological space correspond bijectively to open filters of its open set lattice.
-This paper concerns an analogy of this result for approach spaces.
+The Hofmann-Mislove theorem says that the ordered set of open filters of the open-set lattice of a sober topological space is isomorphic to the ordered set of compact saturated sets (ordered by reverse inclusion) of that space.
+This paper concerns a metric analogy of this result.
 To this end, the notion of compact functions of approach spaces is introduced.
-Such functions are an analogue of compact subsets in the enriched context.
-It is shown that for a sober approach space, the inhabited and saturated compact functions correspond bijectively to the proper open $[0,\infty]$-filters of the metric space of its upper regular functions, which is an analogy of the Hofmann-Mislove theorem for approach spaces.
+Such functions are an analog of compact subsets in the enriched context.
+It is shown that for a sober approach space $X$, the metric space of proper open $[0,\infty]$-filters of the metric space of upper regular functions of $X$ is isomorphic to the opposite of the metric space of inhabited and saturated compact functions of $X$, establishing a Hofmann-Mislove theorem for approach spaces.

 3pt

 \textbf{Keywords} Approach space, compact function, sober approach space, metric space, $[0,\infty]$-ideal, open $[0,\infty]$-filter

 \textbf{MSC(2020)} 18B35, 18F60, 54A05, 54B30